ndahn/coc_primer/Primer/lines_and_veils.md

 - torture (animals)

 **Veils - these won't be prominent**
-- racism and similar hate cultures
+- racism, sexism and other forms of discrimination
 - mental abuse
 - torture (humans)
+- explicit sex